How To Pass a Background Check: Follow These 4 Easy Steps

 • Records for an individual with the same legal name are pulled on accident

-• Errors in reporting or recording result in a criminal record inaccuracies
+• Errors in reporting or recording result in criminal record inaccuracies

 • Expunged or sealed convictions are still viewable

-Want to learn how to do a background check on yourself?
+Want to learn how to perform a background check on yourself?
 There are many resources online for individuals who are seeking a self-background check.
 Get yours now!

 Step 2: Determine What Kind of Background Check Will Be Run

-All background checks are not created equal, and there are many types of background checks.
-For tenant background checks or a pre-employment background check, what shows up depends largely upon what information the employer is looking for.8
+All background checks are not created equal, and there are many varieties of background checks.
+Background checks on tenants or pre-employment depend largely upon what information the employer is looking for.8

 Level 3 and 4 background checks are typically reserved for highly specialized or sensitive positions.